 News Articles

 This Talmadge Realty flyer was found in a house on Max Drive.
-It likely dates to around 1947.
+Though styled to look quite old, it is probably from the 1980s, as 1982 was the year 911 emergency dialing was first implemented in San Diego.
 You can still call the listed number to hear the time of day (and current temperature)!
-Just add 619, and dial the number as written on the flyer: 853-1212
+Just add […]

 Read more